On projective 3-folds of general type with small positive geometric genus: Introduction

 \item[(ii)] $\varphi_{16,X}$ is birational unless $\chi(\OO_X)=P_2(X)=1$ and $B_X\in {\mathbb S}_1$.\end{itemize} \end{thm}

 In the second part, we mainly study the case with $p_g(X)=3$.
 Our second main result is the following:

 \begin{thm} Let $X$ be a minimal projective 3-fold of general type with $p_g(X)= 3$.
-Then there is an explicit finite set ${\mathbb S}_3$ such that one of the following statements is true: \begin{itemize} \item[(1)] $\varphi_{5,X}$ is birational onto its image; \item[(2)] $X$ is canonically fibered by a genus $2$ curve class and $K_X^3=1$, in which case $\varphi_{5,X}$ is non-birational; \item[(3)] $X$ is canonically fibered by a $(1,2)$-surface class of canonical degree $\frac{2}{3}$ and ${\mathbb B}(X)\in {\mathbb S}_3$, in which case $\varphi_{5,X}$ is non-birational. \end{itemize} \end{thm}
+Then $\varphi_{5,X}$ is not birational onto its image if and only if either \begin{itemize} \item[(i)] $X$ is canonically fibered with genus $2$ curve fibres, and $K_X^3 = 1$, or \item[(ii)] $X$ is canonically fibered with $(1,2)$-surface fibres of canonical degree $\frac{2}{3}$ and ${\mathbb B}(X)$ belongs to an explicitly described finite set $ {\mathbb S}_3$.